 Results: This paintshop plant is now producing better quality wastewater with a simpler chemical process at a cheaper cost.

 Problem: A rural farmer’s newly installed dam was leaking and very muddy.
 Aquapac was directed to clarify the water with minimum chemical use or impact on the property.

 Solution: After careful investigation, Aquapac set up a pumping system which requires minimal chemical to treat the entire dam.

 Results: Water was fully clarified within 24 hours.
-The leaking was immediately reduced while the base cracks were sealed to prevent future leakage.
+The leak from the dam wall was reduced immediately while the base cracks were sealed to prevent future leakage.
 The dam is now supplying clean water for stock and wildlife.